-While there are some specific areas that required detailed advice, the essence of this quidance is:
+While there are some specific areas that required detailed advice, the essence of this guidance is:

-- Council staff must discharge their duties in a politically neutral way at all times. - There is particular sensitivity around this political neutrality in the run-up to an election. - Particular care needs to be taken to ensure that any events, publicity or other communications are politically neutral. - Council facilities and resources must not be used in support of a political party or election candidate. - Councillors, if standing as a candidate in any election, are still entitled to use Council facilities and resources whilst acting on constituency business. - Unless otherwise stated, it should be assumed that normal Council business will continue. - Unless otherwise covered by this guidance, staff should respond positively to requests for information or advice from parties or candidates.
+- Council staff must discharge their duties in a politically neutral way at all times. - There is particular sensitivity around this political neutrality in the runup to an election. - Particular care needs to be taken to ensure that any events, publicity or other communications are politically neutral. - Council facilities and resources must not be used in support of a political party or election candidate. - Unless otherwise stated, it should be assumed that normal Council business will continue. - Unless otherwise covered by this guidance, staff should respond positively to requests for information or advice from parties or candidates.